-Diagnostic evaluation of central hypothyroidism includes serum TSH and free T4.
+Diagnostic evaluation of central hypothyroidism includes serum thyroid-stimulating hormone (TSH) and free thyroxine (T4).
 In central hypothyroidism, free T4 is low and TSH may be low, normal, or minimally elevated.
 Magnetic resonance imaging may reveal sellar or parasellar pathology.

 Treatment of central hypothyroidism is by thyroid hormone replacement (levothyroxine).